-Table 4.Summary of marine mammal age class data for bycatch events during 2021/22 for which photo data records were available.
-Species codes are the official codes used by Fisheries New Zealand: BDO - bottlenose dolphin / terehu; DDO - dusky dolphin; FUR - New Zealand fur seal / kekeno; HSL - New Zealand sea lion / whakahao; ORC - orca / maki; SEA - seals and sea lions; WHT - dolphins and toothed whales (unidentified).
+Table 4.
+Summary of marine mammal age class data for bycatch events during 2022/23 for which photo data records were available.
+Species codes are the official codes used by Fisheries New Zealand: CDD - Common dolphin / aihe, DDO - Dusky dolphin, FUR - New Zealand fur seal / kekeno, HDO - Hector's dolphin / tutumairekurai, HSL - New Zealand sea lion / whakahao.

 Species code Age class assignment

 (as identified by expert) Calf Juvenile Juvenile / adult Adult Indeterminate Total

-BDO 1 1

-DDO 4 4

-FUR 2 39 18 59

-HSL 1 2 1 4
+CDD 1 1

-ORC 1 1
+DDO 1 1

+FUR 5 58 19 82

-SEA 1 1
+HDO 1 1 2

-WHT 2 2
+HSL 2 2

-Total 0 3 0 45 24 72
+Total 5 62 21 88

-3.5.
-Dead before being caught
+3.5 Dead before being caught

-In some instances a marine mammal is brought aboard but was clearly not killed as part of that specific fishing event.
+In some instances, a marine mammal is brought aboard but was clearly not killed as part of that specific fishing event.
 For example, if a very decomposed marine mammal or a skull with no flesh and signs of extensive weathering appears in the catch, it was clearly not killed in that fishing event (e.g. tow or set).
 In this case, while the event is technically recorded as a dead marine mammal capture, the death is not attributed to that specific fishing event.

-The observer reporting forms include the field 'decomposing' within the 'life status' category, which distinguishes between a marine mammal that was clearly dead before being caught, versus a marine mammal that was likely killed in that fishery event.
-Five events were recorded by observers as 'decomposing' (life status code 4), these being three FUR (New Zealand fur seals / kekeno), one SEA (seals and sea lions), and one WHT (dolphins and toothed whales, unidentified).
-All but one of these mammals were confirmed by the expert as being likely to have already been dead before they were caught, and therefore they should not be counted towards bycatch totals.
-The one exception to this was the New Zealand fur seal / kekeno with CSP tag 12940, which did not appear to be decomposing from the imagery and had no record of a preexisting tag.
-This record should be counted towards the bycatch totals.
+The observer reporting forms include the field 'decomposing' within the 'life status' category, which distinguishes between a marine mammal that was clearly dead before being caught versus a marine mammal that was likely killed in that fishery event.
+Two events were recorded by observers as 'decomposing' (life status code 4), both of which were FUR (New Zealand fur seals / kekeno).
+While these mammals had no record of a pre-existing tag (that would link them to another catch event), an expert confirmed that both mammals were likely already dead before they were caught, and therefore they should not be counted towards bycatch totals.